 Finally, under California law, you want to include the proper addendums in your California lease agreement.
 With all of our lease agreements, we have an “information on bedbugs” addendum.
 It is a requirement as of January 1st, 2018, that every tenant in a residential property in California gets a bedbug addendum.

-Our California lease form and these addendums are all available for you as a landlord to download and use, if you’d like, on our website under the “Owner Resources” menu item on our home page.
+Our California lease agreement form and these addendums are all available for you as a landlord to download and use, if you’d like, on our website under the “Owner Resources” menu item on our home page.

 As a rental property owner, if you’ve got any questions, contact us at 510-996-3238.
 Good luck!